 It is possible to report to the controller when the creep feed rate has fallen below a certain level by using a limit switch of the primary valve connected to the terminals 04/12.
-Either the open (bE=0) binary input or the closed binary input (bE=1) can be assigned to inform about the creep feed rate status.
+Either the break contact (bE = 0) of the binary input or the make contact (bE=1) of the binary input can be assigned to inform about the creep feed rate status.
 Shortly after the alert, the controller closes the valve Rk1.
 As soon as the flow temperature falls below the set point by more than 5 °C after the valve has been closed, control operation is started again.